Our aim is to lead sofa retailing in the digital age.

 DFS’s market leading operating margins are a result of both sales intensity and operational gearing driven by both scale and expertise.

 We have invested significantly in creating our CDC network and worked with our leading artificial intelligence partner to build our scheduling, route planning and optimisation tool ‘Apollo’ that has driven significant efficiency improvements.
 We believe we operate the best in class two-person sofa delivery and installation service in the industry.
-With the DFS central distribution centre programme complete we are now looking to develop our systems and processes to enable further Group-wide benefits.
-We have leveraged DFS’s existing store estate to introduce 33 Dwell and 10 Sofa Workshop showrooms, creating a national presence for these brands without increasing our property costs and leveraging Group platforms.
+With the DFS central distribution centre programme complete we are in the process of developing our systems to enable further Group-wide benefits.
+We have leveraged DFS’s existing store estate to introduce 35 Dwell showrooms, creating a national presence for the brand without increasing our property costs and leveraging Group platforms.
 We see further opportunities co-locate our brands to ensure we optimize our existing store estate.

 We continue to work with Sofology to build on the synergies already achieved, which have come from a combination of utilising the Group’s enhanced buying power, sharing of best practices and introduction of new products and services.